dbetke/jsonify-climate-data/README.md

                           }
                }

-The monthly array is returned with objects containing the values.
+The monthly object is returned with objects containing the values.
 The format is as follows:

-    obj = [
+    obj = {
-            {
               year :  {
                         month : {
                                   [ ] //array of integers
                                 }
                       }
           }
-          ] //array of objects

 Examples